HorstBaerbel/res2h/README.md

 **Examples:**
 - Convert a single file: ```res2h ./lenna.png ./resources/lenna_png.cpp```
 - Convert all files in a directory, create a common header and utilities: ```res2h ./data ./resources -s -h resources.h -u resources.cpp```
+- Convert all files in a directory, create a common header and utilities, combine all data in resources.cpp: ```res2h ./data ./resources -s -1 -h resources.h -u resources.cpp```
 - Convert data to a binary archive: ```res2h ./data ./resources/data.bin -b```
 - Append an archive to an executable: ```res2h ./resources/data.bin ./program.exe -a```